vjovanov/actormig/actor-migration.md

 ### Step 2 - Instantiations

-In Akka, actors can be accessed only through the narrow interface named `ActorRef`.
+In Akka, actors can be accessed only through the narrow interface called `ActorRef`.
 Instances of `ActorRef` can only be acquired by invoking an `actorOf(p: Props): ActorRef` method on an instance of the `ActorSystem`.
 The `Props` that are passed as the argument declare how to instantiate an actor.
-In the migration kit we provide a subset of the Akka `ActorRef` and the `MigrationSystem` which is an actual `ActorSystem` in the Akka library.
+In the migration kit we provide a subset of the Akka `ActorRef` and the `ActorDSL` which is an actual singleton object in the Akka library.

 This step of the migration makes all accesses to actors through `ActorRef`s.
-First, we present how to migrate common patterns for instantiating
+First, we show how to migrate common patterns for instantiating
 Scala `Actor`s.
-Then we show how to overcome issues with different interfaces of `ActorRef` and `Actor`.
+Then we show how to overcome issues with the different interfaces of `ActorRef` and `Actor`, respectively.

 #### Actor Instantiation